afarntrog/amazon-music-media-controls/README.md

-# lazy-speller
+# Amazon music media controller

-This is a simple Chrome extension to auto except Google search suggested spelling corrections.
-It accepts the correction and then searches with the new spelling
+This is a simple Chrome extension that gives you media controls for Amazon Music Web Player from any other tab.
+Simply click Alt+Left arrow key or Right arrow to go to a prev or next song, respectively.
+This works even when you are inside another tab.